RomarioFarias/MongoDB/README.md

+ #Mongo
-. mongo Spring Boot CRUD demo is demonstrating how to implement simple CRUD operations with a Cliente entity.
+ Spring Boot CRUD mongo is demonstrating how to implement simple CRUD operations with a Cliente entity using the mongodb database.

 - What have inside:
 This project is based on the Spring Boot project and uses these bundled technologies: